kanniget/netgraph/README.md

 It also gathers SDN zones and bridge interfaces.
 Zones are added as `zone` nodes and bridges as `bridge` nodes.
 Networks are linked to their zone and bridge when that information is available.
 Host bridge interfaces are now detected and marked as `bridge` nodes.

+## Navigating the Frontend

+With the server running, navigate to `http://localhost:8080` to view the graph visualisation.
+A small toolbar in the top‑left lets you control how the data is
+displayed:

+* **File selector** – choose one of the JSON files in the `data` directory to load a different graph.
+* **Weights** – opens a dialog to change the weight applied to each link type.
+  Larger weights increase the distance between connected nodes when the simulation runs.
+* **Path colour picker** – select the colour used when highlighting paths between two nodes.

+The graph supports mouse wheel zooming and panning by dragging empty space.
+You can drag nodes to reposition them.
+Clicking two nodes highlights the path between them using the chosen colour.